terryyin/rubygem_digger/notebook/Paper.md

 * The `Digger` class defines the process of "digging" the source code.
   It includes a spec for the digging and several `Step`s for the digging work.
 * The `Step`s are defined with a common `Step` super class, which is cacheable.
-  So if a step has been done previously and the spec from the `Digger` didn't change, it will just use the cached data instead of recalculating everything.
+  If a step has been done previously and the spec from the `Digger` didn't change, it will use the cached data instead of recalculating everything.
   `Step`s ask the `GemSpecs` to do the real work.
 * `GemSpecs` is the collection of all the gems found in the RubyGems mirror and all the versions information.
-It includes tens of thousands ruby Gems, which we use the `GemWithHistory` to represent.
+It includes tens of thousands of ruby Gems.
 * `GemWithHistory` represents a gem, and it's history.
-So it's not just one software package but a list of software packages with different versions.
+It is not just one software package, but a list of software packages with different versions.
 * `PackageWrapper` represents the package, which is the basic unit in the RubyGems library.
 Source code can be extracted out of a package.
 The `PackageWrapper` knows how to get raw analysis data from the third-party static analysis tools.
-It also knows how to collection extra information from Github.com, if the package indicates its homepage is a github.com link.
+It also knows how to collection extra information from Github.com, if the package indicates that it is hosted on github.com.
-* `Dispatcher` and its `Client` are RESTful API implemented in Ruby on Rails.
+* `Dispatcher` and `Client` are RESTful APIs implemented in Ruby on Rails.
-  The `Dispatcher` talks to the `Digger` to see which packages need to be analyzed, then store that information in its `WorkingItems` database.
+  The `Dispatcher` communicates with the `Digger` to see which packages need to be analyzed, then stores that information in the `WorkingItems` database.
-* When the `Client` requires a work from the `Dispatcher`, the `Dispatcher` will get a work from the `WorkingItems`, if there is any.
-The `Client`s, which are located on many physical machines will use the same library to do the analysis and submit to the `Dispatcher` when it's done.
+* When the `Client` requests a job from the `Dispatcher`, the `Dispatcher` will get a item from the `WorkingItems`, if there is any.
+The `Client`s, which are running on many physical machines will use the same library to do the analysis and submit to the `Dispatcher` when the job is done.
-* `Dispatcher` will test with the `Digger` to see if there is any more work needed.
-If there's no more, `Digger` will dump the data to a file in JSON format for further analysis.
+* `Dispatcher` will check the `Digger` for any remaining work.
+  If there is no more, the `Digger` will save the data to a file in JSON format for further analysis.

-The data flows like the figure below.
+The data flows as indicated in the following figure:

 ![](flow.png)

 ### EDA and Machine Learning

-EDA and machine learning are done using the Python programming language with the Jupyter platform and sk-learn library.
-It includes:
+EDA and machine learning are done using the Python programming language and scikit-learn library inside the Jupyter platform.
+The main steps include:

-* Data importer to import the data from JSON file.
+* Data importer to read data from JSON file.
-* Simply analysis to get the mean, standard deviation, max and min.
+* Simple analysis to get the mean, standard deviation, max and min.
-* A framework to evaluation different EDA models.
+* A framework to evaluate different EDA models.
-* A tool to apply the result to do prediction.
+* A tool to apply machine learning results to do predictions.

 # Implementation

 ## Collecting raw data

 RubyGems is a package-management system for Ruby applications and libraries (Berube 2007).
-A "gem" is the Ruby application or library being managed.
+A "gem" is a Ruby application or library being managed.
-RubyGems.org is an instance of such a system and is the biggest host for open source Ruby gems.
-After installed Ruby, a simple command will down and unpack the Ruby gem of a certain version from the remote server (by default RubyGems.org):
+RubyGems.org is an instance of such a system, and it is the biggest host for open source Ruby gems.
+After installing Ruby, a simple command will down and unpack a Ruby gem of a certain version from the remote server (by default RubyGems.org):

     gem unpack <gem name> -v<gem version>

-But given the network and service speed, it would be impractical to fetch the gems from RubyGems.org.
-The entire RubyGems.org database can be mirrored using open source tool (https://github.com/rubygems/rubygems-mirror).
-The whole database is around 300GB as of the beginning of 2017.
-It will extract to about 1.4TB Ruby source code, and that's about twenty billion lines of code.
-Then using the Ruby Gem library (https://github.com/rubygems/gems), we can get all the gems specification and unpack the packages when needed.
+But given the network and service speed, it is impractical to fetch the gems from RubyGems.org.
+The entire RubyGems.org database can be mirrored using the open source tool (https://github.com/rubygems/rubygems-mirror).
+The whole database is around 300GB as of the beginning of 2017, but after decompression, it is about 1.4TB and about twenty billion lines of Ruby source code.
+Then using the Ruby Gem library (https://github.com/rubygems/gems), we can get all the gems specifications, and unpack packages when needed.

 ### Versions simplification

-To simplify and normalize the data, I keep only one last version for a gem in a month, if there are multiple versions in that month.
+To simplify and normalize the data, I keep only the last version for a gem in a month, if there are multiple versions in that month.

-After this simplification, I made the assumption that a gem has more than 10 months with versions means they are the kind of software that needs continuous updates.
+After this simplification, I made the assumption that if a gem has more than 10 months with versions, it means they are the kind of software that needs continuous updates.

 ### Labeling the data

 A gem will be labeled as "abandoned" if it:

-* Has more than `maintained_months` months with new versions
+* Has more than `maintained_months` months with new [IVZ: latest?] versions
 * Has no new releases for two years
 * Has more than `min_nloc` NLOC in its last version